nutso/redmine-plugin-project-priority/README.md

 # redmine-plugin-project-priority

-~~ This plugin is *not* ready for prime-time yet.
-Feedback/testing/contributions always welcome! ~~

-Redmine plugin that adds a priority field to projects, similar to issues, that can be used to rank and sort issues as well as projects.
+Redmine plugin that adds a priority field to projects, similar to issues, that can be used to filter issues as well as projects.

 Released under GPLv2 in accordance with Redmine licensing.

 ## Features

+Assign a priority at the project level, similar to issues.
+This project priority is available as a filter for issue lists -- e.g. show all issues that are open and fall under a project with a high priority.

 ## Installation